rordenlab/tiff-loader/README.md

 # tiff-loader

 The tiff-loader is a NiiVue plugin that converts TIFF bitmap images into NIfTI voxel-based images.
+It uses the [geotiff](https://github.com/geotiffjs/geotiff.js) library parse TIFF files for visualization or analysis.

 The Tagged Image File Format became popular in miscroscopy for its ability to include high precision (16-bit depth) and custom tags to report scanning important parameters.
 For example, Leica LSM (Laser Scanning Microscope) images are based on the TIFF format, but they contain additional metadata and custom extensions specific to Leica confocal microscopy.
 The popular ImageJ inserts proprietary information (e.g. using `frames` and `slices` to define 4D datasets).
 The Open Microscopy Environment [OME-TIFF](https://ome-model.readthedocs.io/en/stable/ome-tiff/) specifies useful custom tags.
 Since different tools specify different tags, [ImageJ provides multiple different TIFF loaders](https://imagej.net/formats/tiff).